ASSG Awards Categories

 To qualify in this category, a project must be a work on non-fiction which focusses more on entertainment than a comprehensive analysis or exploration.
 It can include an element of competition.

-Examples include: “The Block”, “My Kitchen Rules”, “Grand Designs Australia”, “24 Hours in Emergency” & “Food Safari”
+Examples include: “The Block”, “My Kitchen Rules”, “Grand Designs Australia”, “24 Hours in Emergency”, “Food Safari” & “Go Back to Where You Came From”

 Drama or Comedy (Over 30 minutes):